JustMike-git/JustMike-git/README.md

-# JustMike
+# Fruk

 Hey there!
-I'm JustMike, my irl name is Faruk
+I'm Fruk, my irl name is Faruk.
+Previously known as JustMike-git/JustMike

 ## A bit more about me